 The closest thing to a grocery store for residents of downtown Macon is a bodega and a handful of liquor stores.
 This, coupled with poverty and diminished funding of public transportation, has led to the city’s most vulnerable residents relying on convenience stores and gas stations for sustenance.

 You don’t have to be a dietitian to see how a diet consisting mostly of microwave ramen and potato chips can be a detriment to your health.

 Even with ready access to a grocery store, everyone can feel the effects of industrialized farming.
-Chances are, the tomatoes sitting in your local supermarket were transported thousands of miles, have been treated with pesticides, and are severely lacking in flavor.
-In fact, most of the cultivars of the produce we’re familiar with in stores have been chosen for hardiness for transport and how quick they can be harvested, not nutrition or flavor.
+Chances are, the tomatoes sitting in your local supermarket were transported thousands of miles, have been treated with pesticides (you know, poison), and are seriously lacking in yummy flavor.
+In fact, most of the cultivars of the produce we’re familiar with in stores have been chosen not for nutrition or flavor, but for hardiness for transport and how quick they can be harvested.

-It is an undeniable truth that our agricultural systems are unsustainable, inefficient, and harmful to the environment.
+It is an undeniable truth that our agricultural systems are unsustainable, inefficient, and harmful to our environment.

 It might be feasible to those who have access to a yard or greenhouse, but we’re not all so fortunate.
 Densely inhabited cities are largely composed of apartments, studios, and other compact living quarters that aren’t exactly compatible with agriculture, so where are our urban-dwelling farmers supposed to “set up crop?”

 Residents from cities across the globe facing similar woes have considered this dilemma and have found the answer in the most overlooked and unsightly places: empty lots, rooftops, medians, and other neglected urban green space.

 While these “dead spaces” often go unnoticed among the hustle and bustle of a metropolitan landscape, they can add up to a decent chunk of space.